Increase The Value Of Your Car

 Step 1 - Wash Your Car

-Rinse the dirt off your car with a hose or pressure washer, then mix some car shampoo into a bucket of hot water and sponge the car down, starting on your car roof so the dirty water moves down towards the ground.
+Rinse the dirt off your car with a hose or pressure washer, then mix some car shampoo into a bucket of hot water and sponge the car down, starting on your car roof to get all the dirty water moving down towards the ground.

 Step 2 - Rinse

 Use a glass cleaner to clean the windows, both the interior and exterior surface.